Home

 AJITA,

-has been Belly Dancing since 2003.
-She began with a basic class through Scotts Valley
+has been bellydancing since 2003, beginning with a basic class through Scotts Valley Recreation.

-She was instantly hooked and began a journey that has brought happiness, friends and
+She was instantly hooked, and began a journey that has brought happiness, friends, and spiritual,

-Her passions outside Belly Dance include yoga, writing, fiber arts, gardening,
+Rachel Brice, DaVid, and John Compton.
+Her passions outside bellydance include writing, fiber arts,

 |